kazinov/cradle-auditify/README.md

 Plugin for [cradle](https://github.com/flatiron/cradle) which provides a way make all changes in your CouchDB database auditable.
-Approach was inspired by [Tugdual Grall post](http://blog.couchbase.com/how-implement-document-versioning-couchbase).
+Approach was inspired by [Tugdual Grall's post](http://blog.couchbase.com/how-implement-document-versioning-couchbase).

 How it works
 ------------